Ryan Clancy: Political career

 After a vacancy occurred in his county board district, Clancy started a campaign for Milwaukee County board of supervisors in 2020.
 He narrowly defeated his opponent in the Spring general election, and became the first socialist on the county board since 1956.
 He was re-elected in 2022.

 Shortly after the 2022 Spring election, incumbent state representative Jonathan Brostoff announced he would run for Milwaukee city council rather than seeking re-election to the State Assembly.
 A few weeks later, Clancy announced his candidacy for the Democratic nomination in the heavily Democratic district, which spans nearly all of Milwaukee's lakefront.
 No other candidates entered the race, and Clancy was unopposed in the primary and general election.
 He took office in the Assembly in January 2023.

-Clancy ran into controversy with some of his constituents in the aftermath of the October 7, 2023, attacks in Israel.
-Clancy posted a chart comparing the number of casualties among Israeli and Palestinian civilians since 2008.
-Ann Jacobs—chair of the Wisconsin Elections Commission, a leader of Milwaukee's Jewish community, and a resident of Clancy's district—accused Clancy of calling for "more dead Jews", and called for a primary challenge against him.
-Clancy did not shy away from his support for the Palestinian cause; during the 2024 United States presidential primary, he endorsed the Uncommitted National Movement, which urged Democratic primary voters to vote for "uncommitted" delegates to protest U.S. President Joe Biden's policies toward Israel and Gaza.
-Clancy did then face a serious primary challenge in 2024 from Milwaukee lawyer Jarrod Anderson.
-Anderson received the endorsement of Ann Jacobs and Milwaukee mayor Cavalier Johnson, along with several other prominent Wisconsin Democrats.
-Anderson's campaign, however, sought to sidestep the Gaza issue and instead ran on a message that he would be more aligned with Democratic leadership, and would support unity within the party.
-The primary was one of the most closely-watched and most hotly-contested in Democratic primaries in Wisconsin in 2024.
-Clancy ultimately won the primary with 55% of the vote and was unopposed in the general election.
+Since his election to the Wisconsin State Assembly, Clancy has had prominent disputes within the Democratic Party.
+During the 2024 United States Democratic Presidential Primary Election, he endorsed the Uncommitted National Movement due to his views on Palestine and the ongoing conflict in Gaza.
+In 2024, a primary challenge was launched against him.
+Clancy's primary challenger was Milwaukee-based attorney Jarrod Anderson.
+Anderson received the endorsement Milwaukee Mayor Cavalier Johnson, former State Representative Jonathan Brostoff, along with the support of several other prominent Wisconsin Democrats.
+The issue of the conflict in Gaza was a prominent focal point for Clancy.
+Clancy won the primary with 55% of the vote and was unopposed in the general election.

 Following President Trump's executive order banning federal funding for any hospital providing gender-affirming care for anyone under 19, Children's Wisconsin Hospital canceled a transgender teenager's appointment to receive hormone therapy.
 Clancy denounced the hospital's decision saying, "it's disappointing that a beloved institution rushed to obey Trump's cruel, anti-trans, anti-science order."
 The next day, the hospital reversed their decision and rescheduled the teenager's appointment, which Clancy praised and called "a relief".

+During the 2025-2026 legislative session, Clancy voted against AB 677, now 2025 Wisconsin Act 88.
+Act 88 further defines child grooming as a felony.
+The vote passed 93-6 with Clancy being joined by 5 other State Representatives.
+Those joining him were Francesca Hong, Angelito Tenorio, Christian Phelps, Angelina Cruz, and Darrin Madison Jr.

+Clancy again drew a primary challenger again in the 2026 Wisconsin State Assembly Elections.
+He will face former City of Madison Alderperson, Bridget Maniaci.
+The primary election will take place on August 11, 2026.